 - Close bag and knead (mush together) until ingredients are well-blended.
 (Note: you could also put yolks in a bowl with other ingredients [except the egg whites], and mix together well until they look like a paste).

 - Push contents toward one corner of the bag.
 Cut about 1/2 inch off the corner of the bag.
 Squeezing the bag gently, fill reserved egg white hollows with the yolk mixture.
 (Note: If you used a bowl, you can spoon the yolk mixture into the egg whites.
-Or, a small cookie scoop may be used to fill eggs.)
+Or, a

 - Chill to blend flavors.